Sustainable Practice

 What is the value of quality green building in architecture?

 Since the history of time, homes that were largest were seen as the best, regardless of the quality.
 You still see this today with how homes are marketed.
-You see the number of square feet and how many bedrooms and bathrooms there are, but nothing much about the really important things.
+You see the number of square feet and how many bedrooms and bathrooms there are, but nothing much about the other important things.

 Questions You Should Really Ask About a House (And Yourself)